7 Killer Rhythm Guitar Tips

 Really feel how fast or slow the song is going, is the tempo maintained throughout the song?
 Do they speed up for the chorus?
 What happens in the bridge – is there no drums at that point?
 Are they dropping back in the second verse?

-Ask yourself all this and more and really analyse what’s happening.
+Ask yourself all this and more and really analyze what’s happening.

 You can incorporate active listening into your life quite easily.
 Whether you’re on the bus, waiting for friends or just have some free time.